ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 aws\_secret\_access\_key = {secret_access_key}
 ```
+{: caption="Example 12.
+Credentials as they are defined in your `~/.aws/credentials` file" caption-side="top"}

-2. In the web page for the application you created using the CLI command `cf push` on the {{site.data.keyword.cloud_notm}} Platform,
+2. In the web page for the application you created using the CLI command on the {{site.data.keyword.cloud_notm}} Platform,
     define your required credentials per as environment variables per development best practices by
     logging in to {{site.data.keyword.cloud_notm}} Platform, and under Cloud Foundry Apps, select the
     app COS-WebGallery.
 From the app menu, click Runtime.